cedarcode/webauthn-rails/README.md

 ## How it Works

-### User Registration

-Users can register by visiting `/registration/new`.
-The registration flow:

-1. User enters a username and nickname for their authenticator
-2. JavaScript triggers the WebAuthn credential creation ceremony
-3. User authenticates with their chosen method (security key, biometric, etc.)
-4. New user account and credential are saved

 ### User Sign-In

 Users can sign in by visiting `/session/new`.
+The generated setup supports two ways to log in:

+- Email and password – via the standard Rails Authentication flow.
+- Passkey (WebAuthn) – by selecting a [passkey](https://www.w3.org/TR/webauthn-3/#discoverable-credential) linked to the user’s account.

-The sign-in flow:
+The WebAuthn sign-in flow works as follows:

-1. User enters their username
-2. JavaScript triggers the WebAuthn authentication ceremony
+1. User clicks "Sign in with Passkey", starting a WebAuthn authentication ceremony.
+2. Browser shows available passkeys.
-3. User authenticates with their registered authenticator
+3. User selects a passkey and verifies with their [authenticator](https://www.w3.org/TR/webauthn-3/#webauthn-authenticator).
-4. User is signed in and redirected
+4. The server verifies the response and signs in the user.

-### Adding Additional Credentials
+### Adding Passkeys

-Signed-in users can add more authenticators by visiting `/webauthn_credentials/new`.
+Signed-in users can add more passkeys by visiting `/webauthn_credentials/new`.

 ### Routes